mqad21/shopee-extension-privacy-policy/privacy-policy.md

-# Privacy Policy - Shopee Analyzer Extension
+# Privacy Policy - MPX - MarketPlace eXtractor

 **Last Updated:** July 18, 2025

 ## Overview
-This privacy policy describes how the Shopee Analyzer Extension ("we", "our", or "extension") collects, uses, and protects your information.
+This privacy policy describes how the MPX - MarketPlace eXtractor ("we", "our", or "extension") collects, uses, and protects your information.

 ## Information We Collect